rsyslog/rsyslog/source/configuration/property_replacer.rst

   just the subseconds of a timestamp (always 0 for a low precision timestamp)

+**date-wdayname**
+  just the abbreviated english name of the weekday (e.g. "Mon", "Sat") of the timestamp.

 **escape-cc**
   replace control characters (ASCII value 127 and values less then 32) with an escape sequence.
 The sequnce is "#<charval>" where charval is